muggy8/improbable/have-and-havenot/o3TDyzle.md

 "I think I'm supposed to answer Phanna."

-"Well Phanna, I'm not one to hit a women first so I'll let you attack first."
+"Well Phanna, I'm not one to hit a woman first so I'll let you attack first."

 "Um... what?"